Sustainability

 3-Year Waste Generation and Recycling Rate at Domestic Hubs

-Moving from sustainable management to environmental management, we thoroughly manage the waste generation and recycling rate at each hub as part of our eco-friendly activities.
+Moving from sustainability management to environmental management, we thoroughly manage waste generation and recycling rates at each hub as part of our eco-friendly activities.

 Hub Waste